When to visit the vet?

 Prognosis and follow-up care

-The prognosis for dogs with asthma varies depending on the severity of the disease and the effectiveness of the treatment measures.
-Many dogs can live a relatively normal life with appropriate treatment, although they may need lifelong medication to control the symptoms.
+The prognosis for dogs with asthma varies depending on the severity of the disease and the effectiveness of the therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. measures.
+Many dogs can lead a relatively normal life with appropriate therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions., although they may require lifelong medication to control symptoms.

-Dogs in whom asthma is diagnosed and treated early usually have a better prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+Dogs in whom asthma is diagnosed and treated early generally have a better prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop..
-Regular veterinary monitoring and adjustment of treatment as needed can help improve the dog’s quality of life and reduce the risk of severe attacks.
+Regular veterinary monitoring and adjustment of therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. as needed can help improve the dog’s quality of life and reduce the risk of severe attacks.

 Prevention